Did you know that having a court writ or judgment on your credit file is a red flag that may impact your ability to qualify for a home loan?

 With select lenders, you may be able to borrow up to 90% of the property value.

-- If the court writ is unpaid then you may be required to have a good explanation.
+- If the court writ is unpaid, you may be required to have a good explanation.

-- The larger the deposit, the better chance you have in getting your loan approved.
+- The larger your deposit, the better chance you have in getting your loan approved.

 Some lenders may want to investigate further into the nature of the court proceeding and most will want the writ to be paid before they issue your approval.

 Please call us on 1300 889 743 or enquire online and one of our specialist mortgage brokers will be able to determine which lender best suits your situation.

 Most banks want to see a clear credit history for their borrowers and will not approve loans for people with any type of bad credit.
 A few will review and consider applications on a case by case basis.